fzzeeshan/sample-poc/MajorGitCommands.md

 git rm [file] -> Deletes the file from your working directory and stages the deletion git rm -r [file-name.txt] -> Remove a file (or folder)

+git restore --staged [filename] -> Restoring files in the working tree

+git revert -> Making a new commit that reverts the changes made by other commits

+git reset -> Updating your branch, moving the tip in order to add or remove commits from the branch

 git log -> List the version history for the current branch git log --summary -> View changes (detailed) git log --oneline -> View changes (detailed)